vxsilios/ai-time-management-app/README.md

 Option 1:
 - Open the project in Visual Studio Code
-- Use the Live Server entension
+- Use the Live Server extension

 Option 2:
 - Open index.htm directly in a browser